physikey/physikey.github.io/docs/components/sign.md

 ### Transaction Data & Important Considerations
 Ensure the transaction data includes the necessary information:
-- **SSA Transactions**: By default are set up to use a Pimlico paymaster with `permissionless 0.1.31`.
+- **SSA Transactions**: By default are set up to use a Pimlico paymaster with `permissionless`.
 Example transaction coming soon.

 ### 3. Sign Process
 Once the Modal is opened, the user will: